DylanBruhm/Cybersecurity-Writeups/WireShark-Writeups.md

 # WireShark

 ## Overview
-In this challenge you got to navigate wireshark to anwer the questions
+In this challenge you got to navigate wireshark to anwser the questions

 ## Question 1